Decision-Neuroscience-Lab/coding-workshop-material/Code-Peer-Review.md

 2. Sections that are unclear or difficult to understand
 3. Possible improvements or options for extending the code

 A popular code review protocol usually proceeds as follows: the primary author of the code and the reviewer(s) usually sit down together and first discuss the structure and purpose of the code.
 The reviewers then look through the code independently from the author.
-Reviewers usually make notes and/or leave comments in the code, which are then discussed online or in-person.
+Reviewers make notes and/or leave comments in the code, which are then discussed online or in-person.
 The primary author of the code can then choose to make or reject changes suggested by the reviewer(s).

 There are multiple benefits of this process.
 The author gets valuable feedback; others may spot bugs that may be missed by the code's primary author(s).
 Reviewers get a glimpse of how other people write and structure their programs, and often learn new approaches or methods that are relevant to their own work.
-Sharing knowledge among collaborators also trains more people to solve (and help with) a wide variety of problems, and raises the [bus factor](https://en.wikipedia.org/wiki/Bus_factor).
+Sharing knowledge among collaborators also helps people to solve a wide variety of problems, and raises the [bus factor](https://en.wikipedia.org/wiki/Bus_factor).

 ### Why do we need code reviews in science?